Moh254/moreen-portfolio/README.md

 # Moreen Gatwiri — Data Analytics Portfolio

-> *"I don't just analyse data — I spent years on the other side of it, watching it be ignored, misread, or processed by hand.
+> *"I don't just analyse data.
+I spent years on the other side of it, watching it be ignored, misread, or processed by hand.
 That's why I build solutions that actually solve the problems people feel every day."*

 **🌐 Live Portfolio:** [moh254.github.io/moreen-portfolio](https://moh254.github.io/moreen-portfolio)